marcel-ngn/marcel-ngn.github.io/content/posts/10-04-2025-policy-as-code.md

 Only runs after the validation job completes successfully Runs on Ubuntu
 Checks out the repository code
-Installs and imports the Microsoft Graph PowerShell modules for identity management Deploys the Conditional Access Policies using a PowerShell script (crud-policies.ps1) Uses several secrets for authentication:
+Installs and imports the required Microsoft Graph PowerShell modules Deploys the Conditional Access Policies using a PowerShell script (crud-policies.ps1) Uses several secrets for authentication: